 No matter what we do or where we live, whether we are married or single, have children or not, we spend most of our days on the go.

-Knowing this, we’ve also come to realize that self-care is something that is important for ourselves and those around us.
+Knowing this, we’ve also come to realize that self care is important for ourselves and those around us.
 Often, we think of self-care in terms of going to a yoga class or having an uninterrupted spa day.
-Unfortunately, not everyone has the time or means to make these things happen So where do we begin?
+Unfortunately, not everyone has the time or means to make these things happen

-We check in with bosses, spouses, teachers, kids but do we ever make the time to close our eyes and say “Ok, self, what do we need?”
+We check in with bosses, spouses, teachers, kids but do we ever make the time to close our eyes and say, OK, self, what do we need?

 Until it becomes routine, put “self-care” in your daily planner so you know it has to be done.
 Maybe it’s in the moments before you get out of bed or after your turn the light out each night.
 Regardless, make time to ask yourself some eye-opening and potentially life-changing questions.